 Coders, designers, journalists, data scientists, and entrepreneurs joined representatives from more than 21 government agencies this month to confront complex societal problems affecting our neighborhoods, communities, and country.
 Why?

-It was part of the National Day of Civic Hacking , a collaborative event that took place across the country on June 1 and 2.
+It was part of the , a collaborative event that took place across the country on June 1 and 2.
 I was on hand for a locally organized event in Washington, D.C., and seeing representatives from these traditionally disconnected groups work together productively was engaging, inspiring, and fun.